adobe/aepsdk-edge-ios/docs/ExtensionUsage.md

 This document details the APIs provided by the AEP Edge extension, along with sample code snippets on how to properly use the APIs depending on if you are a mobile application developer or an AEP mobile extension developer.

-## API usage for application developers
+## Edge extension usage for application developers

 **Create Experience Event from Dictionary:**